- About Us

 - IPA 2018-2019

 Activities under IPA

-ECHA has had capacity building projects in the Western Balkans and Turkey since 2009 as follows:
+ECHA has been active in capacity building projects in the Western Balkans and Turkey since 2009.

 14-15 June 2018

 The Helsinki Chemicals Forum is an independent annual forum engaging international authorities, industry leaders, NGOs, academics and the media in an open dialogue on safe use of chemicals.
 The programme included the following four panels: 1) Capacity building beyond 2020; 2) Endocrine disruptors as a challenge for risk communication; 3) Priority setting of chemicals – potential for harmonisation and synergies and 4) Plastics − role of chemicals management to solve the problem with micro plastics in the environment.

 The meeting programme focused on updating the current issues in the BPR, CLP and REACH implementation as well as on the ECHA activities in Guidance, Forum and communication.
 The meeting consisted also of more in depth ½ day workshops on CLP and BPR.

 24 October 2018